 At some point in any painting and decorating project, you are going to need to use wall filler.
-Fillers can be intimidating if you’ve never used them before.
-Using the best wall filler you can is one way of ensuring success as if you pick the wrong product, you will waste a lot of time because it might crack, shrink too much or it might be difficult to cover later when it dries.
+Wall and wood fillers can be intimidating if you’ve never used them before.
+Using the best wall filler you can is one way of ensuring success, as if you pick the wrong product, you will waste a lot of time because it might crack, shrink too much, or be difficult to cover later when it dries.

-So we’ve listed a few top wall fillers we’ve used throughout our years of professional painting and decorating and those products saved us hundreds of hours of our work.
+So we’ve listed a few top wall fillers we’ve used throughout our years of professional painting and decorating, and those products saved us hundreds of hours of work.

 We also have some helpful tips about filling holes in walls and ceilings that will come in really handy when you’re trying to master fillers.
 So, let’s look at how to use wall fillers and then take you through our picks for the best wall fillers in the UK.

 Quick-drying does not crack, easy to mix and apply.
 Work well on small and large cracks.

 Before you begin filling any holes in a wall, you need to clean and prep the area.
 Use sugar soap to give the area a good scrub.
 If you don’t clean the area, the wall filler will simply bond to the dust and grime and not the wall itself.

 Using a flexible putty knife, you can now fill in the holes and cracks.
 Apply some filler to your putty knife.

 Use more than the hole requires to ensure it is completely filled.
 Start at the very edge of the hole, and press your putty knife onto the wall, so it begins to bend.
 Then, slowly and with moderate pressure, run the putty knife over the hole.

 This method ensures that the filler will bond nicely into the hole, but won’t stick proud of the surface of the wall, so clean up will be easy.
 Scrap off any excess as you go with a wet putty knife, as this, once again, speeds up clean up.

 The biggest mistake many people make with fillers is not letting them dry completely.